consciousconsumer

 Let’s evolve now.

-Product placement vs consumer awareness Read More »
+Product Placement vs Consumer Awareness Read More »

 This is when you go to an event dedicated to sustainability, and one of the first things you hear is a journalist stating that we cannot consume less!

-If this is the viewpoint of someone invited as a speaker to discuss sustainability, imagine the thoughts of the average consumer.
+We looked at each other perplexed: “Are we in the right place?”
+If this is the viewpoint of someone invited as a speaker to discuss sustainability, imagine the mindset of the average consumer.

 We could not engage with those people over there, but we take the opportunity to explain our thoughts here.
+In fact, we do believe the opposite, it’s quite evident.

 Consuming less is one of the most effective ways to save our planet.

-Sustainability, consumption and capitalism
+Consumption and capitalism

 It is necessary to find a new economic model to replace capitalism, which has been revealed to be outdated and unsuccessful.
 Exponential growth is absolutely inconceivable and even harmful now.

-Sooner or later, the gods of economics and politics will come out with a brilliant idea, a valid substitute.
-At least, we hope they will.
+Although a new economic model is a fundamental step, we cannot wait, arms crossed, for something to happen.
+Sooner or later, the gods of economics and politics will come up with a brilliant idea, a valid substitute.
+At least, we hope they do.

 When it comes to changing the way we live, eat, travel, or shop, culture plays a central role.